kabasakalis/windows-dotfiles/README.md

 * Verify and tweak the (default) installation paths in `dotfiles.bat`

 ### Neovim
-* Download and install From [Neovim releases]( https://github.com/neovim/neovim/releases/)
+* Download and install from [Neovim releases]( https://github.com/neovim/neovim/releases/)
 * Install python 2 and 3 in your system from python [downloads](https://www.python.org/downloads/windows/),
  and set the paths accordingly either in `dotfiles/neovim/init.vim` if you use neovim without spacevim, or in `dotfiles/spacevim/autoload/config_before.vim` if you use it with spacevim.
-Also add system environmental variables, executable for python3j
+Also add to system path executable for python3 only and executable for both `pip2` and `pip2` executables.
 * Install [nodejs](https://nodejs.org/en/download/) and [yarn](https://yarnpkg.com/lang/en/docs/install/#windows-stable)
 * Install `coc-vim` extensions for language support with Language Server Protocol.
-In neovim command line install extensions for languages of interest.
+In neovim command line, install extensions for languages of interest.
 Example: `:CocInstall coc-java`, for java.
 See [coc.vim](https://github.com/neoclide/coc.nvim) for details.
 See `dotfiles/spacevim/plugin/coc.vim` for details on how to update coc.vim.
 * Run `checkhealth` in neovim command line to ensure that requirements are met, and follow suggestions to fix problems.